greenlaw110/atmsim/README.md

 atmsim
 ======

-An ATM Simulator program with the following limits:
+A ATM Simulator program implemented in Java with the following limits:

 * It support $50 and $20 notes only.
 (Very easy to update the program to support all other types of notes)
 * It doesn't take concurrency into the consideration